Foundation Soils & Your Home

 These soils have been formed or deposited there over thousands of years — some by water, some by wind, some by glaciers, and some by the contractor who built your home.

 Typically, soil layers gain in stability and load-bearing capacity with depth.
 The surface layer is made up of organic materials, making it easy for plants and vegetation to grow.

 As you go down, you’ll find layers of sand, silt, clay, and loam soils, depending on where you live.
 Deep below these layers is a layer of bedrock.
 Bedrock is a layer composed of either rock or very stable, densely packed soils.

 The soil you should be most concerned about is known as the active zone immediately around and underneath the house.
 This soil is most affected by changes in moisture and climate — and the source of most foundation problems.
 The active zone may vary from a few feet below the surface to more than 30′ below grade, depending on what area of the country you live in.

-Our Foundation Repair Contractors Proudly Serve Alabama, Tennessee, and Georgia
+Our Foundation Repair Contractors Proudly Serve Alabama, Tennessee, Georgia, and Mississippi

 As a locally owned and operated foundation repair company, we understand the ways that soils in Alabama affect the homes they surround.
 Our team of in-house foundation contractors is ready to meet with you to explain what’s happening with your foundation — and how to fix it.

 To help you decide, we provide each of our customers with a free, no-obligation foundation repair quote, in writing, before you spend a dime with us.
 Each quote includes an on-site inspection, a personal consultation, and a detailed proposal on how we can work to fix your problem.